 More information regarding my fees can be found on the Fees & Policies page.

-Please contact me to schedule a complimentary first session to give you and I the opportunity to determine if I am the right therapist for you.
-I also welcome any questions you may have.
+Please contact me to schedule a reduced fee first session to give you and I the opportunity to determine if I am the right therapist for you.